wonkodv/wonkodv.github.io/content/bookmarklets.md

 +++
-title               = "Bookmarklets are Cool" description         = "Use `javascript:` bookmarks to enhance website functionality (but be careful where you get them from)" date                = 2024-03-07
+title               = "Security of Bookmarklets" description         = "Use `javascript:` bookmarks to enhance website functionality (or get your identity stolen)" date                = 2024-03-07
 # updated           = 2023-07-29
 taxonomies.category = ["Web"]